Am1rArsalan/ds-algorithms/problems/16.graphs/problem.md

   inform all the subordinates.
 Return total total number of minutes it takes to inform all the employees of the news.

+#problem-4
+  There are a total of n courses to take, labeled from 0 to n - 1.
+  Some courses have prerequisite courses.
+This is expressed as pair i.e. [1,0] which indicates you must take course 0 before taking
+  course 1.